vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### logout

-Logs out of the current VTEX account.
+Logs out from the current VTEX account.

 #### Usage